GheorgheMorari/KitchenServerGO/README.md

 http://localhost:8000/ to check if the kitchen server is running, and to see the state of the kitchen

+The time left is most of the time broken because of the inclusion of parallel work from one cook.

 # Tunables:

 There are multiple tunables in this simulation.